waltcapers/OrcaTestEngine/README.md

 # OrcaTestEngine
 ### Deterministic Orchestration Framework for Android Application Stress & Reliability Testing

-OrcaTestEngine is a deterministic, event-driven stress testing framework for evaluating the reliability of Android applications running on ADB-connected devices or emulators.
-All test behavior is defined through JSON configuration, enabling reproducible test runs, automation-friendly workflows, and structured post-run analysis.
+OrcaTestEngine is a deterministic, event-driven stress-testing framework designed to evaluate the reliability and edge-case behavior of Android applications running on ADB-connected devices or emulators.
+Every aspect of the test flow—events, retries, triggers, sequences, and reboot behavior—is defined in JSON, enabling reproducible runs and automation-friendly pipelines.
+Designed for maximum accessibility, the framework has zero external prerequisites and runs solely on a standard Android Studio environment, eliminating the need for complex setup or additional dependencies.

 ---